 We will use formatting options to make our map both prettier and more useable.
 We will focus on what we can do with the legend, tooltip, and labels.

 What bothers me about this map is that the United States, at rank #1, is the lightest color, whereas I associate the darkest color with the highest rank.
-In fact, if we were still using the count of number of records itself, instead of rank, the United States would be the darkest.
+In fact, if we were still using the count of mods per country instead of the rank, the United States would be the darkest.

 You can get the same result by clicking on Color in the Marks shelf and choosing Edit Colors.